-Chop the mango half into 1/2 inch cubes (Panel #9) and repeat with the other side.
+Chop the mango half into half inch cubes (Panel #9).
+Then repeat with the other side.

-The pit will usually have a small amount of flesh attached to it.
-I just use my paring knife to cut the peel off and consider it cook’s treat as I eat it over the sink.
+The pit will have a small amount of flesh attached to it.
+Use your paring knife to cut the peel off, and then it’s the chef’s treat!

-When cutting the other ingredients, the goal is to cut the tomato and onions into pieces about the same size as the mango.
-Finely chop the cilantro and chili pepper.
+Chop the onion and tomatoes about the same size as the mango.
+Then finely chop the cilantro and chili pepper.

 What to serve with mango pico de gallo